Tips for planning a home renovation project

 Decide how you will pay

 You may have some savings to cover the cost of your home renovation work but if not, you will need to consider your finance options.
 Depending on how much you need to borrow these can include a mortgage top-up or a personal loan.
 Credit always comes at a cost and you pay interest on what you borrow.
 It’s important to compare interest rates between the different providers.
-You can use our popular loan comparison tool to make sure you choose the most suitable option for your needs.
+You can use our popular loan Money Tool to make sure you choose the most suitable option for your needs.

 Check if you are eligible for a grant